TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod/Index.rst

          .. note::

-            Since TYPO3 6.0 mod.SHARED.colPos_list is no longer working.
+            Since TYPO3 6.0 mod.SHARED.colPos_list was no longer working.
             Use Backend Layouts instead.

             In TYPO3 CMS 6.2, this setting was reintroduced and affects Backend Layouts.